sed-pro-inria/tools-training/1-vers/git.md

 Because there is no conflict, the merge is performed automatically.
 In case of confict (same lines of a file modified in both branches):
    - the merge operation stops,
-   - the developper edits the conflicted files, and solves the conflict,
+   - the developper edits the conflicting files to solve the conflict,
    - the developper commits the merged files.

 ### What Git branches are